OotyOoty

 N

-Natural Language Query A question or request phrased in ordinary human language, rather than in keywords or code.
-MCP enables natural language queries against marketing data — instead of building a GA4 custom report, you ask Claude "which landing pages have the worst bounce rate?"
+Natural Language Query.
+A question phrased in ordinary language.
+MCP enables natural language queries against marketing data: instead of building a custom report, ask your AI "which landing pages have the worst bounce rate?"

 O

-OAuth An authorisation framework that lets users grant an application access to their data on another service, without sharing passwords.
-When you connect Ooty to your Google account, you're completing an OAuth flow.
-Standard for secure API access.
+OAuth.
+An authorisation framework letting users grant an application access to their data without sharing passwords.
+When you connect Ooty to Google, you're completing an OAuth flow.

-Organic Search Unpaid search results, as opposed to paid search ads.
-Growing organic traffic requires SEO.
-Organic search data is available in Search Console and GA4; AI-powered analysis via Ooty Octopus and Ooty Compass.
+Organic Search.
+Unpaid search results.
+Data available in Search Console and GA4; AI-powered analysis via Ooty SEO.

 P

-PageSpeed Insights Google's free tool for measuring web page performance against Core Web Vitals metrics.
-Returns a score (0–100) and specific recommendations for improvement.
-Data accessible via Ooty Octopus.
+PageSpeed Insights.
+Google's tool for measuring page performance against Core Web Vitals.
+Data accessible via Ooty SEO.

-Perplexity An AI search engine that generates answers with cited sources.
-Drives 15% of AI referral traffic globally and has a notably high conversion rate from referral clicks.
+Perplexity.
+An AI search engine that generates answers with cited sources.

 Q

-Quality Score (Google Ads) A 1–10 rating Google assigns to keywords based on expected click-through rate, ad relevance, and landing page experience.
-Higher Quality Scores mean lower CPCs and better ad positions.
+Quality Score (Google Ads).
+A 1 to 10 rating based on expected CTR, ad relevance, and landing page experience.
+Higher scores mean lower CPCs and better positions.
+See our complete Quality Score guide for how to check, improve, and diagnose each component.

-Query A search term entered by a user.
-In Search Console: the queries report shows what searches led users to your site.
-Different from a keyword — keywords are what you target; queries are what users actually typed.
+Query.
+A search term entered by a user.
+Different from a keyword: keywords are what you target, queries are what users typed.

 R

-RAG (Retrieval-Augmented Generation) An AI architecture where the model retrieves relevant information from an external knowledge base before generating a response.
-This gives AI access to current or proprietary information beyond its training data.
-MCP is one implementation approach for enabling retrieval.
+RAG (Retrieval-Augmented Generation).
+An AI architecture where the model retrieves relevant information from an external source before generating a response.
+MCP is one approach for enabling retrieval.

-ROAS (Return on Ad Spend) Revenue generated divided by advertising spend.
-A ROAS of 3 means you earned £3 for every £1 spent on ads.
-The target ROAS varies significantly by industry and business model.
+ROAS (Return on Ad Spend).
+Revenue divided by ad spend.
+A ROAS of 3 means you earned 3 for every 1 spent.

-Rate Limit A restriction on how many API requests you can make in a given time period.
-Marketing APIs all have rate limits — Google, Meta, YouTube, etc. MCP servers must handle rate limits gracefully.
-Large data pulls may take longer than simple queries because the MCP server has to paginate requests.
+Rate Limit.
+A restriction on API requests per time period.
+MCP servers must handle them gracefully.
+Large data pulls may be slower because the server paginates.

 S

-Schema Markup / Schema.org Structured data vocabulary used to annotate web pages so that search engines and AI systems can understand their content more precisely.
-Article, Product, FAQ, HowTo, and Review are common schema types for marketing content.
-Implementing schema markup is a GEO-relevant tactic.
+Schema Markup.
+Structured data vocabulary annotating web pages so search engines and AI systems can understand them precisely.
+Article, Product, FAQ, HowTo are common types.
+Validate yours with the free schema validator.

-Search Console Google's free tool showing how your site appears in Google Search — impressions, clicks, average position, and queries.
-The most accurate source of organic search performance data for your own site.
-Core data source for Ooty Octopus and Ooty Compass.
+Search Console.
+Google's tool showing how your site appears in Google Search.
+The most accurate source of organic search data for your own site.
+Core to Ooty SEO.

-Semantic SEO Creating content that covers a topic thoroughly and accurately, rather than repeating a single keyword many times.
-Google's understanding of language has improved to the point where semantic relevance matters more than exact keyword frequency.
+Semantic SEO.
+Creating content that covers a topic thoroughly rather than repeating a keyword.
+Google's language understanding makes semantic relevance more important than keyword frequency.

-Sentiment Analysis AI-powered analysis of whether text expresses positive, negative, or neutral sentiment.
-Used in marketing to analyse customer reviews, social comments, survey responses, and brand mentions at scale.
+Sentiment Analysis.
+AI analysis of whether text is positive, negative, or neutral.
+Used for reviews, comments, surveys, brand mentions.

-Smart Bidding Google Ads' set of AI-powered bid strategies that automatically adjust bids to optimise for your defined goal: target CPA, target ROAS, maximise conversions, or maximise conversion value.
+Smart Bidding.
+Google Ads' AI-powered bid strategies that adjust automatically toward target CPA, ROAS, or conversion goals.

 T

-Topical Authority A search ranking signal based on whether your site demonstrates deep expertise on a topic, not just individual pages ranking for individual keywords.
-Building topical authority requires creating comprehensive, interlinked content covering a topic from multiple angles.
+Topical Authority.
+A ranking signal based on whether your site demonstrates deep expertise across a topic, not just individual pages on individual keywords.

 U

-UA (Universal Analytics) The previous version of Google Analytics, replaced by GA4 in July 2023.
-Data from UA cannot be directly imported into GA4.
-Historical UA data remained accessible until July 2024.
+UA (Universal Analytics).
+The previous Google Analytics, replaced by GA4 in July 2023.

 V

-Value Proposition A clear statement of what benefit a product delivers to a customer and why they should choose it over alternatives.
-Core to effective marketing messaging.
-AI tools are used to test value proposition variants in ads and landing pages.
+Value Proposition.
+A clear statement of what benefit a product delivers and why someone should choose it over alternatives.

 W

-Webhook A mechanism for one application to notify another when an event occurs — a form submission, a payment, a product purchase.
-In marketing automation: webhooks trigger actions in connected systems.
+Webhook.
+A mechanism for one application to notify another when an event occurs.
+In marketing automation, webhooks trigger actions in connected systems.

 Y